DarioI/ARES/README.md

 # DroidSec [![Build Status](https://travis-ci.org/DarioI/DroidSec.svg?branch=master)](https://travis-ci.org/DarioI/DroidSec)
 DroidSec is a security suite for analyzing Android .apk files.
 Core analysis technology is based on the awesome Androguard codebase.

+##Development Phase
+It is still heavily under development.
+Pull requests are appreciated.

 The sole purpose of this tool is for educational and security research purposes only.
 Use it on your own responsibility.
 ## How to run
 - Make sure Python 2.7 is installed and on your path